#TalkingThursday – If you don’t talk about Jesus who will?

 The “peace test” is a common way to guide and direct decision making as a Christian.
 You’ll often know if you’re going in the right direction when the Holy Spirit gives peace in your heart about something or when the Holy Spirit removes peace in your heart and you feel restless or troubled.
 Make the Peace test a staple in your daily life!

 Obey The Inner Voice

 You know that still small voice, telling you that thing that you really don’t want to hear?
 Yes, that voice.
 Obey it.
 The worst thing you could do is twist what the Spirit tells you or quiet the Spirit through rebellion or disobedience.
-For example, if a friend always asks you for advice but never does what you say, next time, you be so eager to give them advice.
-It’s the same with the Holy Spirit.
+For example, if a friend always asks you for advice but never does what you say, next time, will you be so eager to give them advice?
+Probably not, but thank God the Holy Spirit is not like us in our human ways, He is merciful to those who repent.
 Be sure to obey His voice when you hear Him.